FAQs & Contact us

 Are Penguin Pals just for kids?

-Penguin Pals can be tailored to your requirements, just contact us after making your donation and we'll be able to help you.
+Penguin Pals can be tailored to your requirements, please contact us after making your donation and we'll be able to help you.

 How do penguin jumpers help penguins?